-Under the supervision of the Senior Practice Management Training Specialist, the Patient Account Representative may participate in any or all aspects of the patient processing and accounts receivable functions of the organization including billing, charge entry, collection, registration, scheduling, follow-up, coding, payment posting and credit balance resolution.
+The Patient Account Representative reports directly to the Billing Manager.
+Under general supervision, may participate in any or all aspects of the patient processing and accounts receivable functions of the organization including billing, charge entry, collection, registration, scheduling, follow-up, coding, payment posting and credit balance resolution.
 May balance monthly transactions and provide summaries to department administration.
-They will have detailed knowledge of the functions within the Revenue Cycle and how they interact in the life of a patient account.
+They will have detailed knowledge of the Functions within the Revenue Cycle and how they interact in the life of a patient account.

 DUTIES AND RESPONSIBILITIES